harsiratgrewal/harsiratgrewal/README.md

 # About
  Final year CS undergrad.
-Prospective graduate pursuing MS in AI.
+Prospective graduate student for Masters in AI.
 Currently working with Java, and learning Python.

 #### Programming Languages
 - Expertise: Java, C++